odow/SDDP.jl/docs/src/tutorial/01_first_steps.md

-# Basics I: first steps
+# Basic I: first steps

 Hydrothermal scheduling is the most common application of stochastic dual dynamic programming.
 To illustrate some of the basic functionality of